WorldWideTelescope/wwt_api_client/docs/endpoints/constellations/get-scene-_id.rst

     },
-    "text": $string, // The text associated with this scene "outgoing_url": $string(URL)?, // optional outgoing URL associated with this scene }
+    "text": $string, // The text associated with this scene "outgoing_url": $string(URL)?, // optional outgoing URL associated with this scene "astropix": {
+      // Optional information about this scene's association with an AstroPix image "publisher_id": $string, // the AstroPix image's publisher_id "image_id": $string, // the AstroPix image's image_id }
+  }

 See :ref:`endpoint-post-handle-_handle-image` for definitions of the contents of the inner